HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Receiver is able to determine whether a downstream Recipient reclassified disclosed Resource security labels by monitoring Resource Provenance chain.

 ##### Actors & Actions
-Receiver creates a discoverable/shareable Security Labeling Capability Statement:

-- Listing the security label tags required to convey each applicable policy, using the `sec-label-basis` extension.
-- Indicating that the Receiver supports `display`, `sec-label-classifier`, and `sec-label-related-artifact` extensions.

-Receiver implements the capabilities required for enforcing security labels at both the Resource-, and Bundle-level (High Water Mark).

-Receiver posts discoverable Security Labeling Capability Statements for each supported policy.

 Receiver discovers and retrieves prospective Sender Security Labeling Capability Statement.

 (Happy Path) Receiver compares Sender Security Labeling Capability Statements with Receiver Security Labeling Capability Statements, and determines that it is able to support security labels for applicable policies.